benjipeng/blog-ml/content/posts/fooocus-and-how/index.md

 !pip install pygit2==1.12.2
 !python entry_with_update.py --share
 ```
-One benefit for clicking `Open in Colab` is that it automatically select the `free-tier T4 GPU` for you ().
+One benefit for clicking `Open in Colab` is that it automatically select the `free-tier T4 GPU` for you (Otherwise, you can click the `Runtime` tab and then `Change Runtime Type`).

 Make sure you are already signed in before you click the start button: